ericsherlock/bash_scripts/README.md

 # bash_scripts

-Collection of bash shell scripts.
+Collection of scripts.
 Currently Includes:

 --> Antivirus scanner : Small script that uses ClamAV to conduct an antivirus scan and save the results to a file.
 If you have a preconfigured mail server, the script can also email you if there are infected files found on the system.